The Best Pumpkin Tortellini Soup with Chicken Sausage and Kale

 • 1 bunch kale lacinto or curly, your preference!

-• 9 oz refrigerated cheese tortellini
+• 9 ounces refrigerated cheese tortellini

 Instructions